steuerbot/SteuerbotIosSDK/README.md

 ### Embed the Framework

-Make sure `Steuerbot` is added to `Frameworks, Libraries and Embedded Content` in your Apps target.
+Make sure `Steuerbot` is added to `Frameworks, Libraries and Embedded Content` in your apps target.

 ## Usage

-Present Steuerbot from your ViewController
+Present the Steuerbot ViewController
 ```swift
 import Steuerbot
 ...